Authentication with Azure Maps

 Authentication with Azure Active Directory (Preview)

 Azure Maps now offers Azure Active Directory (Azure AD) integration for the authentication of requests for Azure Maps services.
-Azure AD provides identity-based authentication, including role-based access control (RBAC), to grant user-level or application-level access to Azure Maps resources.
+Azure AD provides identity-based authentication, including role-based access control (RBAC), to grant user-level, group-level and application-level access to Azure Maps resources.
 The sections that follow can help you understand the concepts and components of Azure Maps integration with Azure AD.

 Authentication with OAuth access tokens